Worksheet: Square Roots of Perfect Squares

 A chessboard has an area of 144 square inches, and there is a 1-inch border around the 64 squares on the board.
 Determine the length of one side of the region containing the small squares.

-Mr. Michael’s farm has a square-shaped field.
+Mr. Daniel’s farm has a square-shaped field.
 Which of the following is the area of his field if its side lengths are measured in whole numbers?

 - A190,096 ft2